pdxalba/gitCommands/gitCommands.md

+touch <filename> create a new file from the command line

 git status
 git add .  or git add <filename. git commit -m "<comment>"   commits a new or changed file to git